Berry-House-YYC/calgarygroups/docs/about-new.md

 * General - Broad community focus, general audience demographics with no specific interest (e.g. social club), *or* more than three interest areas.
 * Health \& Wellness - Physical health, mental illness, **public safety\***, mental health and wellness
 * Indigenous - Indigenous-led or Indigenous-focused groups and initiatives
-* International - Groups focused on specific countries, particular ethnicities,  immigrant/newcomer communities, or international issues as a topic of interest.
+* International Solidarity - Groups organising around political change, human rights, or solidarity with communities/countries outside Canada.
 * **Justice - Groups with a focus specific to the legal system, policing, and public safety.**
 * Low-income - Groups focused on poverty relief, economic justice, or workers' rights.
 * Seniors - Programs and community for older adults, seniors, or elders.